Deadline: April 15, 2024

 1. Students enrolled in an ABA- or AALS-accredited law school in the United States at least half-time as determined by the law school are eligible to apply for the Asian American Law Fund Scholarship.
 To be eligible, an applicant must be a candidate for a J.D. degree and must be in good standing at his or her law school; students seeking advanced law degrees are not eligible for this program.
 Applicants must also be U.S. citizens or permanent residents.

 2. Applicants must submit a completed Scholarship Application form.
-The Scholarship Application must be accompanied by (i) a description of the proposed volunteer work for the Summer of 2020 plus the name, email address and phone number of a contact person at the organization sponsoring the volunteer work, (ii) an essay not to exceed 750 words, (iii) a letter of recommendation from a person not related to the applicant, (iv) an copy of the applicant’s most recent law school transcript, (v) a copy of the applicant’s resume and (vi) a description of other scholarships, grants or awards that the applicant may be receiving during Summer 2020 and any course credit to be received for the Summer.
+The form is in PDF, or you may apply online below.
+The Scholarship Application must be accompanied by (i) a description of the proposed volunteer work for the Summer of 2024 plus the name, email address and phone number of a contact person at the organization sponsoring the volunteer work, (ii) an essay not to exceed 750 words, (iii) a letter of recommendation from a person not related to the applicant, (iv) an copy of the applicant’s most recent law school transcript, (v) a copy of the applicant’s resume and (vi) a description of other scholarships, grants or awards that the applicant may be receiving during Summer 2024 and any course credit to be received for the Summer.
 Applicants who wish to demonstrate financial need may also submit a copy of their law school application for financial assistance or discuss such need in their essay.
 Applicants receiving other sources of funding and course credit for the Summer are eligible to apply for this scholarship but must disclose such funding and credit as part of their application.
 In addition, applicants must promptly notify the Fund if they receive such funding or course credit after the submission of the Scholarship Application.
-Materials should be submitted by email to firstname.lastname@example.org.
+Materials should be submitted by email to email@example.com.

 3. Finalists may be interviewed by one or more members of the Scholarship Committee by telephone prior to the final announcement of the awards.